nhatkhoa112/beta_blog/README.md

-Pre-work - Rails blog for Uudemy
+Pre-work - Rails blog for Udemy

 Rails blog for Udemy is a Ruby on Rails blog application